jobjo/popper/docs/tutorial.md

 # Using Popper

-In the following sections we'll look at how to get started with defining and running tests.
+In the following sections we'll look at how to get started using the Popper library for writing and running unit and property-based tests.

-## Hello World
+## Hello, World

-In order to use the library, you need to add a dependency on `popper`.
+In order to use the library, you need to add a dependency.
+Popper is split into two parts:
-Popper consists of two pars:

 - A library `popper` containing functions for building and executing tests.

-- A `ppx` part `ppx_deriving_popper` which allows you to derive useful *sampler* and *comparators* for custom data-types.
+- A library `ppx_deriving_popper` which allows you to derive functions for *sampling* and comparing test data.

-We'll cover the `ppx` in a bit, but for now it's enough to know that by adding the preprocessor dependency on `ppx_deriving_popper`, the runtime library `popper` included as well.
+We'll cover the `ppx` in a bit, but for now it's enough to note that by adding the preprocessor dependency on `ppx_deriving_popper`, the runtime library `popper` is included as well.

 Currently also need need to add dependencies for deriving `show` and `ord` for your data types.
-Your dune file may look like the following:
+Here's an example dune file defining a test that requires a file `run.ml` to be present:

 ```clojure
 (test